 This is the grand finale as the Thames makes its glorious procession through London.
 The itinerary starts more humbly in Staines, a town with good transport connections.
-After a relatively rural day’s walk, which involves a ferry crossing, you stay at Hampton Court with an opportunity to visit the Palace.
+After a relatively rural day’s walk, which includes a short ferry crossing, you stay at Hampton Court with an opportunity to visit the Palace.
 Day 2 is a shorter day taking in Kew with its famous gardens.
 You will feel London getting closer on Day 3 as you pass Hammersmith, Fulham and Putney, overnighting in fashionable Battersea with stunning views across the river (walkers on the Moderate Package carry on to Westminster).
 Day 4 is the walk’s highlight as the river passes London’s iconic buildings: Big Ben, St Paul’s Cathedral, the Tower of London and Tower Bridge.
 Those on the Easy Package will rest here.
 The tour concludes by walking through some of London’s industrial past – the docklands- much of which has now been redeveloped.
 The walk ends at the Thames Barrier, just past Greenwich.
 You return to Greenwich for your hotel and the chance for some further sightseeing.